 While ClickFunnels is undoubtedly beneficial to eCommerce owners, there’s still a need to build a traditional website.
 A website and ClickFunnels offer two different advantages, though.

 Search engines are a critical driver of web traffic.
-If you want to position your business to benefit from keyword searches, it’s essential to build a website that uses SEO.
+If you want to position your business to benefit from keyword searches, it’s essential to build a conversion focused website that is built for organic traffic (using a content management system – CMS – like WordPress).
 Web users need a website to find out information about your company, services, policies, and products.

 If you’re looking to target specific consumers with a product or service, ClickFunnels can build sales funnels that offer high conversion rates.

 If paid-for traffic is part of your business strategy, it’s essential to use a platform that offers split testing, drag-and-drop design, easy layouts, and a host of other premium features—ClickFunnels is the answer.

 You can start your 14-day Clickfunnels free trial and see their pricing plans here.

 If you want to succeed in the competitive world of online commerce, a comprehensive approach is necessary.